 New rules came into force on 31/05/21 affecting whiplash claims made following road traffic accidents which occurred on or before 31/05/21.
 These affect car, van, wagon and bus drivers and their passengers.
 Certain categories of claimant are not caught by the new rules.
 See our Personal Injury claims page for further details.
 The new rules make three big changes to whiplash injury claims.

 Firstly, a new on-line claims portal is in place to deal with the claims process.
 This can be used by claimants themselves or their legal representatives.
-It applies to whiplash injuries with a value of £5,000 or less and an overall claim value of £10,000 or less.
+It applies to whiplash injury claims with a value of £5,000 or less.

 Secondly, claimants can no longer obtain a contribution towards their legal fees from the party at fault if their claim is successful.
 If they use a solicitor they must pay for the legal fees themselves.
-This applies to whiplash claims with an overall value of £5,000 or less.
+This applies to whiplash claims with a value of £5,000 or less.